Deploy: Co-op Cloud

 First login

-- Name your hotline — set the display name
+- Name your hotline — set the display name shown in the app

 - Choose channels — enable Voice, SMS, WhatsApp, Signal, and/or Reports